 Invasive species are non-native species whose introduction does, or is likely to cause, economic or environmental harm, or harm to human health.
-Some synonyms include alien pest species, and harmful pest species, or harmful non-indigenous species.
+Invasive species are the second leading cause of extinctions, only second to habitat destruction.

 - Nuisance species

 - Weeds (or weedy, usually in reference to plants)

 Why should we care?

 Invasive species affect everyone and every aspect of life in this remote island chain.
 Our buildings are eaten by termites, our water supply is at risk because the native forests are at risk, our local-grown fruits and vegetables are attacked by fruit flies and more, our heritage trees like wiliwili are killed by gall wasps, and our reefs are smothered by invasive seaweed.

 In the future, if we are not vigilant in keeping new pests out, we might find the baby being bitten by brown treesnakes as occurs on Guam, new ants that pack a sting a thousand times worse than our current ants, mosquito bites that can give us debilitating diseases, and perhaps new diseases that attack and kill our ohia or koa trees.
 We can prevent these new invasive pests and control the worst pests already present if we make it a high priority for our government, and if we participate in initiatives to protect Hawaii from invasive species.

 Q: Are all non-native or introduced species also “invasive species”?